-If there’s one thing I really miss about Southern California (where I grew up) it’s the Mexican food.
-Granted, most of it (even so close to the border) isn’t genuinely Mexican food, it’s Tex-Mex or Mex-inspired.
+If there’s one thing I miss about Southern California (where I grew up) it’s the Mexican food.
+Granted, most of it isn’t genuinely Mexican food, it’s Tex-Mex or Mex-inspired.
 But it’s still good and I still miss it.
+And I love a good enchilada (or enchilada casserole).

 I decided not too long ago that I wanted to make an enchilada casserole so I went looking around online.
 I couldn’t find any particular one that I thought looked good by itself, so I ended up sort of pulling in bits and pieces of different recipes I found and came up with this one… which came out really good.
 We’ll be making this dish again, believe me.